 Under California law (which is much more generous to employees than federal law), if you are a non-exempt worker, you are entitled to meal and rest breaks: a 30-minute meal break if you work more than 5 hours in a workday, and 10 minutes breaks for every 4 hours you work.
 There are other requirements though.
-If your boss doesn’t comply with break requirements, they are required to pay you one extra hour of regular pay for each day on which a break violation occurred.
+If your boss doesn’t comply with break requirements, they are required to pay you one extra hour of regular pay for each day on which a meal break violation occurred, and another extra hour of regular pay for each day on which a rest break violation occurred.

 For the nitty gritties, see below:

-- Your boss must give you a rest break of at least 10 consecutive minutes for each 4 hours worked.
+- Your boss must give you a rest break of at least 10 consecutive minutes that are uninterrupted.

 - Rest breaks must be paid.

-- Your boss may require you to remain on work premises during your rest break.
+- Your boss may not require you to remain on work premises during your rest break.

 - You cannot be required to work during any required rest break.
 [Cal.
 Lab.
 C. 226.7].
 BUT, you are free to skip your rest break provided your boss isn’t encouraging or forcing you to.

-- If you work over 5 hours in a day, you are entitled to a meal break of at least 30 minutes.
+- If you work over 5 hours in a day, you are entitled to a meal break of at least 30 minutes that must start before the end of the fifth hour of your shift.
 BUT, you can agree with your boss to waive this meal period provided you do not work more than 6 hours in the workday.
 You can also agree with your boss to an on-duty meal break which counts as time worked and is paid.

-- If you work over 10 hours in a day, you are entitled to a second meal break of at least 30 minutes.
+- If you work over 10 hours in a day, you are entitled to a second meal break of at least 30 minutes that must start before the end of the tenth hour of your shift.
 You can agree with your boss to waive the second meal break if you do not work more than 12 hours and you did not waive your first meal break.

-If your employer is violating your rights to meal and rest breaks, you should contact a lawyer right away.
-Your claims could be subject to strict filing deadlines.
+If your employer is violating your rights to meal and rest breaks, you should contact a lawyer right away as you may be entitled to receive a penalty of 1 hour wages per day you were denied any rest breaks, and an additional penalty of 1 hour wages per day you were denied any meal breaks (for a maximum penalty of up to 2 hours wages per day).
+Your claims are subject to strict filing deadlines.
 For meal and rest break violations, the filing deadline is usually considered to be 3 years thanks to a recent California Supreme Court decision.
 [Murphy v Kenneth Cole Productions, 40 Cal.4th 1094 (2007)], but in certain cases, a 1 year filing deadline could apply.

 Keep on taking those breaks!